jamietre/CsQuery/README.md

     CsQuery.Elements      results of the selection
     CsQuery.Selectors     current selectors applied to create the Elements

-    DomObject             abstract base class for any element in the DOM DomLiteral            a text node
+    IDomObject             abstract base class for any element in the DOM DomLiteral            a text node
     DomContainer          abstract class for any DOM element that can contain other elements DomRoot               special purpose node to contain the DOM